 Subpart A. Special Course Repeats:

-The following courses are considered progression courses and are not subject to Part 2. policies in regard to counting them in the cumulative Satisfactory Academic Progress Progression as attempted but not completed and will be eligible for Financial Aid each attempt.
-Progression courses must be approved by the CLC Academic Affairs and Standards Council (AASC) and contain detailed descriptions in the course outline that provide evidence of new instruction and learning occurring which increases in complexity of material and introduces new content in each course.
+The following courses are considered progression courses and are not subject to Part 2. policies in regard to counting them in the cumulative Satisfactory Academic Progress Progression as attempted but not completed and will be eligible for Financial Aid on each attempt.
+Progression courses must be approved by the CLC Academic Affairs and Standards Council (AASC) and contain detailed descriptions in the course outline that provide evidence of new instruction and learning occurring, which increases material complexity and introduces new content in each course.

 |GLST 1421||Honors Global Studies: Nobel Conference||3|